Release Notes

 For example, you could use this new function to find children issues of a project, excluding subtasks: issueFunction in childrenOf("project = DEMO") and issueType != "Subtask"

-To utilise this feature, simply add a second argument with the string “all
+To utilise this feature, simply add a second argument with the string “all” to your query.

 For example: issueFunction in parentsOf("project = DEMO", "all")